CheckResearch/Template/README.md

 ### Experiment Content

-Which part of the original publication is reproduced?
+Which part of the original publication is reproduced

 ### Hardware/Software

-Describe your used Hardware + Software here.
+Describe your Hardware & Software setup

 ## Experiment Steps

-Describe the steps...
+Describe each step of the experiment

 ## Results

-Describe your results...
+Describe your results